chevere/xr-docs/introduction/README.md

 ## How it works?

-* An [HTTP web server](../server/README.md) is in charge of listening to messages emitted from your code.
+* An HTTP web server is in charge of listening to messages emitted from your code.
 * You can [configure](../configuration/README.md) the server where your code stream messages to.
 * Calls to `xr()` [helpers](../helpers/README.md) in your code emit a message to the configured xrDebug server.

-xrDebug generates a beautiful variable introspection on site using [VarDump](https://chevere.org/packages/var-dump.html), then these HTML messages are streamed in the web interface of your xrDebug server.
+xrDebug receives any variable introspection using helpers in your code and then these HTML messages are streamed in the web interface of your xrDebug server.

 ## Does it work with X?

 xrDebug works with anything as it is a language-agnostic dump debug server.
-It is portable, distributed as a self-executable binary and `.phar` file.
+It is portable, distributed as a self-executable binary with also source and `.phar` file distribution.

 You can use it in your framework, CMS or custom application.
 You are encouraged to [contribute](contributing.md) with vendor-specific support to make xrDebug more context-aware.